 A surprisingly strategic action game.

 I reasoned that a touchscreen mobile variant of the game would allow for playing on the go.
-So a few months and a lot of coding, Wizard Conflict was released for iOS.
-I’m quite amazed that it still runs perfectly on the newest iPads four years after release.
-It was written in C++ using a simple game engine I made on top of SDL, OpenGL and CocosDenshion for audio playback.
+So a few months and a lot of coding later, Wizard Conflict was released for iOS.
+In 2016, it still ran perfectly on the newest iPads four years after release.
+It was written in C++ using a simple game engine I built on top of SDL and OpenGL.

 In 2012 Foppy followed up with a sequel to Wizard Battle, the aptly named Wizard Battle 2.
 It’s available on Google Play

 .
 I recommend giving it a try, although I will always consider the original PC game to have had more charm.